sealeo-org/mail-openldap/README.md

 - MAIL_DOMAIN: the domain of the mail server
 - LDAP_DOMAIN_BASE: the URL to access the LDAP
 - LDAP_ADMIN_PASSWORD: the password for LDAP
+- LDAP_USE_TLS : use TLS to connect to LDAP
 - DKIM_KEY_SIZE: DKIM key size in bits

 ### Examples